cyberphor/knowledge-base/azure/infrastructure/logical/resource-templates/README.md

-# Azure Resource Manager Request Templates
+# Resource Templates
-ARM supports two templates for resource action requests: *ARM templates* and *Bicep templates*.
-Both are considered examples of Infrastructure-as-Code.
+A resource template is a file used to define one or more resources to deploy.
+ARM supports two types of resource templates: *ARM templates* and *Bicep templates*.

 ## ARM Templates
 ARM templates are written in JSON and provide the following benefits.